 3) This communication does not constitute an offer to sell, or a solicitation of an offer to buy or sell, any products named herein, commodities interests, futures contracts, or securities, and is intended for informational purposes only.
 Any offer for any investment product will be made solely by the appropriate disclosure document or private placement memorandum.

 4) The RITE Report has been prepared either from publicly available information or reflects the opinions of the author.
 Information contained in this report is believed to be reliable but may not have been independently verified.
 The RITE Report does not guarantee, represent or warrant, or accept any responsibility or liability as to, the accuracy, completeness or appropriateness of the information contained herein.
 At no time will the RITE Report make specific recommendations for any specific person, and at no time may a reader, caller or viewer be justified in inferring that any such advice is intended.
 Information contained herein may not be current due to, among other things, changes in the financial markets or economic environment.
 Opinions reflected in the materials are subject to change without notice.
 Forecasts represent estimates.
 Information provided by the RITE Report is expressed in good faith, but it is not guaranteed.
 Long-term success, trading or investing in the markets, demands recognition of the fact that error and uncertainty are part of any forecasting effort.
 Investing carries risk of losses.
 Information provided by the RITE Report does not constitute, and should not be used as a substitute for tax, legal, or investment advice.
-Please ask your broker or your advisor to explain all risks before making any trading and
+Please ask your broker or your advisor to explain all risks before making any trading and investing decisions.

 5) Commodity Futures Trading Commission: Futures, Options and foreign currency trading have large potential rewards, but also large potential risk.
 You must be aware of the risks and be willing to accept them in order to invest in the futures and options markets.
 Don't trade with money you can't afford to lose.
 This is neither a solicitation nor an offer to Buy/Sell futures or options.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those discussed on this web site.
 The past performance of any trading system or methodology is not necessarily indicative of future results.